-C. Variance Notification.
+- 5. Variance Notification.
 Any applicant to whom a variance is granted shall be given written notice that the issuance of a variance to construct a structure below the Base Flood Elevation will result in increased premium rates for flood insurance and that such construction below the base flood elevation increases risks to life and property.
-Such notification and a record of all variance actions, including justification for their issuance shall be maintained in accordance with Section 4-4-5-3-A-3.

-D. Appeals Procedure

-1. The Planning Commission shall hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the Floodplain Administrator in the enforcement or administration of this chapter.

-2. A written appeal shall be filed with the Floodplain Administrator within fifteen (15) days after receiving notification of the decision of the Floodplain Administrator.
-Such appeal shall state the grounds for appealing such decision and setting forth the alleged error in detail.
+Such notification and a record of all variance actions, including justification for their issuance shall be maintained in accordance with Section 4-4-5-3-A-3. - B. Appeals Procedure - The Planning Commission shall hear and decide appeals when it is alleged there is an error in any requirement, decision or determination made by the Floodplain Administrator in the enforcement or administration of this chapter.
+They may affirm, reverse or amend the decision and may reasonably grant approval subject to conditions necessary to carry out the requirements of this chapter and other ordinances as applicable. - 2.
+A written appeal shall be filed with the Floodplain Administrator within fifteen (15) days after receiving notification of the decision of the Floodplain Administrator.
+Such appeal shall state the grounds for appealing such decision and setting forth the alleged error in detail. - 2.3.
+A Planning Commission's decision may be appealed to the City Council using the appeal notice, petition, procedures and timelines in FCC 10-1 Zoning Administration.